klahrich/chiefhustler/content/diary/investing-diary-0010.md

 ![lumber2](/images/lumber-2022.png)

-Not sure what's behind this surge but I doubt it stays high for long, I haven't seen anything indicating that this is driven by demand.
+Not sure what's behind this surge but I doubt it stays high for long; I haven't seen anything indicating that this is driven by demand.

 ## Investment Tidbit